andcoa/SSHLogin/README.md

 # SSH Login Brute Force

 ## Objective
-Simulate a brute-force attack using a custom Python script to enumerate SSH credentials and explore how such activity is logged and detected in a secure lab environment.
+Simulate a brute-force attack using a custom Python script to enumerate SSH credentials.
+Use the pwn module to interact with SSH servers and Paramiko for error handling.
+Open the passwords file and iterate over each password, clean the password, use the pwn module to make a SSH connection using that password and check if the response is valid.
+If the response is correct, the script stops checking passwords.

 ## Skills Learned
 - **Python Scripting**: Developed a custom brute-force script using `pwntools` and `paramiko` libraries to automate SSH login attempts.